-The Town's net pension liability was measured as of March 31, 2019.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2019 with update procedures performed by the actuary to roll forward to the total pension liability measured as of March 31, 2019.
+The Town's net pension liability ("NPL") was measured as of March 31, 2020.
+The total pension liability ("TPL") used to calculate the NPL was determined by an actuarial valuation as of July 1, 2020 with updated procedures performed by the actuary to roll forward to the TPL measured as of March 31, 2020.

 Actuarial Assumptions.
-The total pension liability in the July 1, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The TPL in the July 1, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.75% Salary increases 2.75% plus service based merit increases Investment rate of return 7.50% On-going basis, based on long-term expected rate of return of pension plan investments
+Inflation 2.25% Salary increases 2.25% plus service based merit increases Investment rate of return 7.375% Ongoing basis, based on long-term expected rate of return of pension plan investments